We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Getting Started

 You don't need a dedicated competitive intelligence platform to start tracking competitor mentions systematically.
 IceCubes captures, analyzes, and syncs competitive intelligence from every meeting automatically.
+Once you're tracking competitor mentions, use those insights for transcript-based sales coaching to help reps handle competitive situations more effectively.

 Start with 50 free AI credits - no credit card required.
 Install the extension in under a minute and let your next sales call build your competitive intelligence database.